 Applying on behalf of other family members is permitted, so long as you make sure to fill out the NZeTA application form with their passport and personal information.

 New Zealand eTA Application for Japanese Citizens

 The eTA NZ online application form is straightforward and encompasses a range of basic personal questions to be answered by applicants, such as the following:

 - Personal info – full name, date of birth

 - Passport details – passport number, expiry date

 - Health and medical – intention of receiving medical consultation or treatment in NZ

 Japanese applicants should make sure that the information provided is correct and complete before submitting the application form.
 Any mistakes or inaccuracies can result in undesirable delays or even an NZ eTA application rejection.

 How Long Does It Take to Get a New Zealand eTA from Japan?

-When granted, the applicant will receive an email containing the approved New Zealand eTA as well as the corresponding conditions.
-It is advisable to bring a printout of the eTA in PDF format for New Zealand border control.
-However, there will be no stamps upon arrival on travelers’ passports as the eTA will be electronically linked to the traveler’s passport.
+When granted, the applicant will receive an email containing the approved New Zealand eTA for citizens of Japan in PDF format, as well as the corresponding conditions.
+It is advisable to bring a printout of the eTA for New Zealand border control.
+However, there will be no stamps upon arrival on travellers’ passports as the visa waiver will remain electronically linked to the traveller’s passport.